 - No fee for flatscreens

-Why should I recycle my TV or monitor instead of throwing it in the landfill?
+Why should I recycle my electronic waste, TV or monitor instead of throwing it in the landfill?

-These items contain CRTs, or Cathode Ray Tubes.
-CRT items contain hazardous substances, such as mercury, lead and phosphorus among other things.
+E-waste is hazardous because of its potential to release toxic heavy metals -- lead, cadmium, mercury -- into the environment if not managed and disposed of properly.
+Many TVs and monitors contain CRTs, or Cathode Ray Tubes, which contain these hazardous substances among other things.
 A standard CRT monitor can contain up to eight pounds of lead, while the mercury amount is smaller but just as harmful.
 When these items are thrown in the landfill, they get broken, which causes leaching into the soil and groundwater when it rains.

 What are the benefits of recycling electronics?